ZiyiWang-sjtu/hidden-ORFs-search/README.md

 - spanning_target_gene: Overlaps the entire GOI.
 - partial_target_gene: Partial overlap.
 - outside_target_gene: No overlap.

+> [!NOTE]
+> **This pipeline supports two analysis modes:**
+>
+> **1. Hidden ORFs (DNA-level analysis)**
+> This mode identifies all ORFs that exist at the DNA sequence level based solely on canonical translation signals (an **ATG** start codon and an in-frame stop codon).
+No transcriptional regulatory elements are considered in this analysis.
+>
+> **2. Putatively Expressible Hidden ORFs (Transcription-aware analysis)**
+> This mode further evaluates whether a Hidden ORF is potentially transcribable by requiring both an upstream **transcription initiation element** and a downstream **transcription termination element** on the same strand and in the correct transcriptional orientation.

 ### 3.5 Feature mapping and distance calculation